Oradell, New Jersey: Organizations

 Oradell has two Boy Scout troops—Troop 36 and Troop 142—as well as two Cub Scout packs; Pack 136 and Pack 142.

 Troop 36 was established on February 11, 1911.
 Originally known as Troop 1, it was one of the first Boy Scout troops chartered in the United States and the second troop chartered in New Jersey.
 Sponsored by American Legion Post 41 since 1919, Troop 36 is currently the oldest Boy Scout troop in the state of New Jersey and has the distinction of being the second-oldest continually operating troop in the United States.
 It is one of the largest and most decorated troops in New Jersey.
 Troop 36 has more than 170 Eagle Scouts.

 Troop 142 was re-established in 1999, and has over 40 members and more than 30 Eagle Scouts.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 35.17 mi of roadways, of which 30.06 mi were maintained by the municipality and 5.11 mi by Bergen County.

 County Route 503 is the only significant road serving Oradell.
 It follows Kinderkamack Road south to north through the middle of the borough.

 Public transportation

 Train service in Oradell is provided by NJ Transit at the Oradell station, located at Oradell and Maple Avenues. on the Pascack Valley Line.

-NJ Transit bus service is available to and from the Port Authority Bus Terminal in Midtown Manhattan on the 165 route, while local service is offered on the 762 and 772 bus linse.
+NJ Transit bus service is available to and from the Port Authority Bus Terminal in Midtown Manhattan on the 165 route, while local service is offered on the 762 and 772 bus lines.

-Rockland Coaches offers service on the 11T/11AT route from Stony Point, New York to the Port Authority Bus Terminal.
-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.
+Rockland Coaches offers service on the 11T/11AT route from Stony Point, New York, to the Port Authority Bus Terminal.